DDMAL/e2e-omr-documentation/tutorial/document-analysis.md

 The dimensions of the files differed slightly, so background values to fill gaps needed to be specified.
-The full images were taken with a black background, and so "black" was used there.
+The full images were taken with a black background, and so "black" was used as the background color for gaps when those images were combined.
 For the masks, the keyword "none" was used to fill any gaps with transparent pixels.
 So, for example with the full images:
 ```bash